top of page

 • Housing Insecurity and Homelessness.
 Participated in the local housing insecurity coalition on occasion.

-• Air and water polluting industry.
+• Air and water-polluting industry.
 Worked with Missoula groups working to bring a cardboard factory to account.

 The important thing in these campaigns is that Jim was never alone — he is a coalition builder, bringing in multiple organizations to work on a common interest.
 He works across political and ideological divides using non-violent activism practices inspired by and informed by Mahatma Mohandas Gandhi and Reverend Marin Luther King, Jr., and their writings.